BeryJu/p2/docs/configuration/ldap.md

 # LDAP Authentication

-pyazo supports Authentication against LDAP or Active Directory.
+p2 supports Authentication against LDAP or Active Directory.

 To configure LDAP, uncomment the following section in the `config.yml` file: